For content information:

 Consequently, the course includes the following learning outcomes:

-- You be able to carry out applied research, including design and development activities as part of a multidisciplinary student team, and will understand the necessary steps from the functional level to technical design, including the use of design tools (e.g. simulation tools, software/hardware in-the-loop analysis).
+• You carry out applied research, including design and development activities as part of a multidisciplinary student team, and will understand the necessary steps from the functional level to technical design, including the use of design tools (e.g. simulation tools, software/hardware in-the-loop analysis).

 Competences